exonum/exonum-doc/src/home/design-overview.md

 consensus (similar to PBFT) to guarantee that in any time there is one agreed version of the blockchain.
 It is assumed that the environment is decentralized, i.e., any node is allowed to fail or be compromised.
+Consensus is *authenticated*; consensus paritcipants (i.e., validators) are identified with the help of public-key cryptography.

 To generate a new block and vote upon it, a 3-phase approach is used.